 Society cannot “socialize” a mind–socialization is a “do-it-yourself” project as far as consciousness is concerned.
 No parent, teacher, preacher, or government can directly interfere in the mental operations of consciousness.
 How we structure our consciousness is ultimately decided by our own consciousness.”
 (Luhmann Explained : From Souls to Systems, 83-84)

 Society cannot socialize a mind because every mind (consciousness, psychic system) is structurally determined.
-However, while minds and bodies are excluded from social system operations, “persons” or “individuals” are included as topics or points of reference.
+However, while minds and bodies are excluded from social system operations, “persons” or “individuals” are included as topic, addressee, or speaker.
 It’s a semantic issue.
 Moeller continues,

 [C]ommunication systems ascribe individuality to “persons.”
 This is how they are able to resonate with the psychic complexity in their environment.
 Social systems develop . . . a semantics of “persons” or “individuals” so that communication can be properly addressed and can form proper conceptions of “entities” that correspond to ongoing activities of consciousness that irritate communication.
 Inclusion is the term for the manner in which social systems can recognize persons.
-(84)
+(Moeller 84)

 There can no longer be unified subjects, no individuals in the old sense of undividable (indivisible) souls.
 In a functionally differentiated society, individuality is defined as uniqueness rather than indivisibility.
 The soul is (or was) knowable by God, but the mind or motives (or consciousess) of a person cannot be known by society; it’s a black box.

 In contrast, in the old stratified society an individual was indivisible; she was one person and she was included in one household.
 One’s “natural” place was within a household.
 A wife joined the household of her husband and left her former household.
 Or one could enter religious life or military life, and their whole person would then belong to the Church or the army rather than a household.

 Quoting Moeller again,